-In New Testament times, the city of Jaffa was some twenty feet below today's city level.
+Peter's Vision of the Sheet (Talith) in New Testament times was in the city of Jaffa some twenty feet below today's city level.
 Simon Peter was staying there at the home of Simon the Tanner when he received a remarkable vision.
 It was the sixth hour of the day (the sixth hour is what in modern times we call noon).
-Simon Peter apparently was praying (religious Jews pray three times a day, covering their heads and using a special prayer cloth, a tallit, over their shoulders).
-During his prayers, Peter saw a sheet with knitted or knotted corners-maybe like the typical Jewish prayer shawl, a tallit with its knotted corners-filled with all sorts of common or unclean foods.
+Simon Peter apparently was praying (religious Jews pray three times a day, covering their heads and using a special prayer cloth, a talith, over their head and/or shoulders).
+During his prayers, Peter saw a sheet with knitted or knotted corners-maybe like the typical Jewish prayer shawl, a talith with its knotted corners-filled with all sorts of common or unclean foods.
 Today, this would be called unkosher.
 An angel commanded Peter to eat of those foods, contrary to Jewish dietary law.
-The vision was a conflict (or contrast) in symbolism: The tallit used in the temple as a holy garment, its 613 knots and strings symbolizing the laws given by Moses, was now filled with foods forbidden by the Law of Moses.
-Visions really do contain sights, sounds and motion that convey vital information.
+The vision was a conflict (or contrast) in symbolism: The talith used in the temple as a holy garment, its 613 knots and strings symbolizing the laws given by Moses, was now "upgraded" (Acts 10:11-16) with foods that previously had been forbidden by the Law of Moses.
+Visions really do contain pictures and sounds that also convey vital information.